 A Home Energy Audit should take about 2 hours.
 However, the audit may take more time depending on the size and complexity of your home.
 When you call to schedule your appointment, we will ask you some questions that will allow a better estimate of the amount of time that will be needed.

-Do I need to be at home for the inspection?
+Do I need to be at home for the audit?

 Yes.
+There are specific forms for the Homeowner only, to sign.
 Our Advisor will need to be able to talk with you about the performance and operation of your home.
-During the Home Energy Audit inspection, the Advisor will conduct a brief interview with you, explaining the inspection process and collecting data.
+During the Home Energy Audit, the Advisor will conduct a brief interview with you, explaining the process and collecting data.
 He will then proceed to conduct the testing.
 During testing you may be asked to provide access or assistance.
 Upon completion of testing, our Advisor will discuss any particularly significant or urgent findings.

 When and how will I receive my Home Energy Audit report?